Degrees with Employment Experience & other work experience opportunities

 “Even though it was for a work placement rather than a full-time position, I had to go through an extremely rigorous and competitive selection process.
 At the interview, they told me that they were looking in particular for candidates with a strong international element to their degree, skills and experiences.
 The fact that I had good Chinese language and had already spent a year in Nanjing on my year abroad really made me stand out from the crowd.
 Something they were also really interested in was the fact that I had already done a summer internship with a Chinese marketing firm in Beijing.
 Having the ability to demonstrate that I had worked in a challenging foreign business diaspora showed that I was just the sort of person they wanted.
 Global industries like Goldman Sachs need people with real cultural agility and understanding, people who can work in an international environment, people who understand different social environments, and I am looking forward to proving myself worthy of working for such a prestigious company.
 It is going to be a very fulfilling and exciting year!”

 Work skills and experience can be gained in a number of ways in addition to the Degree with Employment Experience option.

 There are also training and support services for work related skills development, ranging from simple things like advice on CV writing and interviews, through to workshops and courses on enterprise skills.
-The skills your acquire from work experience can also be formally recognized if you take the 'Sheffield Skills for Work' certificate.
+The skills you acquire from work experience can also be added to your HEAR transcript.

-Both the Department and the University Careers service provide support for you in thinking about and developing your career plans and employment-related skills and experience throughout the entire course of your degree.
+Both the School and the University Careers service provide support for you in thinking about and developing your career plans and employment-related skills and experience throughout the entire course of your degree.